What can friends and family do to help?

 This section is for friends and family who want to support someone they know with paranoia.

-If you have a relative or friend who is experiencing paranoia, you may find it to be alarming and upsetting.
-You might feel unsure of how to offer support, particularly if you do not agree with the thoughts that they are expressing.
-Feeling this way is understandable and, although it might seem frightening at first, there are ways you can offer support.
+If you have a relative or friend who may be experiencing paranoid thoughts, it can be difficult to know how to help.
+You might feel unsure of how to react, particularly if you don’t agree with the beliefs they are expressing.

 “The most helpful thing for me is to be taken seriously.
 On some level I know my beliefs can’t be real, yet to me they are utterly terrifying.
 Treating the fear as very real, even if you can’t go along with my reasons for the fear, is so important.”

 Paranoid beliefs can make people feel isolated but talking about them can help reduce stress.
 You might find that your point of view reassures them and gives them a different perspective.

 Don’t dismiss their fears

 Even if you don’t agree that they are under threat or at risk, try to understand how they are feeling.
 It’s important to recognise that their feelings are very real, even if you feel the beliefs they are based on are unfounded.

 Focus on the level of distress they are feeling and offer comfort.
 It’s possible to recognise their alarm and acknowledge their feelings without agreeing with the reason they feel that way.